kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         echo "    =========================================== $DATETAKEN "
     fi

-This is the synchronizing script:
+This is the `rsync` synchronizing script:

     #!/bin/sh
     # /path_to_your_script/mysql_rsync_lock.sh